swayamb6666/Infosys_Springboard_Virtual_Internship-2026_Batch-11_Team-A/README.md

 The project delivers **seven interactive Power BI dashboards** that transform complex electoral data into clear, actionable insights through effective data visualization and storytelling.

+## 📁 Project Files Structure

+This repository contains the following files and folders related to the ElectViz Election Analytics Dashboard project:

+- **Individual ppt's/**
+  Contains individual presentation files prepared by team members for project reviews and evaluations.

+- **Team ppt/**
+  Includes the consolidated team presentation showcasing the overall project, dashboard features, and insights.

+- **ElectViz Project Completion Report.pdf**
+  Final project completion report describing objectives, methodology, tools used, dashboard modules, insights, and outcomes.

+- **LICENSE**
+  Specifies the licensing terms under which this project is distributed.

+- **README.md**
+  Provides an overview of the project, setup instructions, file structure, and usage details.

+- **election_dashboard_updated.pbix**
+  Power BI dashboard file containing interactive visualizations, filters, and analytics based on Indian election data.

+- **updated_election_data.csv**
+  Cleaned and preprocessed dataset used as the primary data source for the Power BI dashboard.

 ## Problem Understanding